zammad/zammad-documentation/admin/console/working-on-users.rst

    >> User.find_by(email: 'your@email')  # Searching for the user by his Email address
    >> User.find_by(login: 'john.doe')    # Searching for the user by his login

-Unlock a locked user account
+Unlock a Locked User Account
 ----------------------------

 .. tip::